Government-at-City-Cancer-Challenge

 Build relations with civil society organisations, academia, professional associations, government bodies and other key stakeholders that can amplify impact and reach.

-Join a collaborative platform that brings together partners from across sectors and provides a mechanism for joint planning, development and implementation activities.
+Access a collaborative network that brings together partners from across sectors and provides a mechanism for joint planning, development and implementation activities.

 The data generated through the city needs assessments provide new insights on local needs and can inform decisions on priorities and resource allocation to maximise the value and impact of interventions for health system strengthening.